JNP-Solutions/Slacken/README.md

 Minimal single-machine prerequisites:
 * 16 GB or more of RAM (32 GB or more recommended).
-* A fast SSD drive for temporary space is very helpful.
-The amount of space required depends on the size of the libraries and samples.
+* A fast SSD drive for temporary space.
+The amount of space required depends on the size of the libraries and samples, and the commands you want to run.
 At least 500 GB of space will be needed for this guide.
 * The docker command on a Linux machine.
 (If you do not use Linux, or if you want to avoid Docker, please refer to [Running with a Spark distribution](#running-with-a-spark-distribution) below).